getalp/UFSAC/README.md

 This repository contains:

 * The sense annotated corpora in UFSAC, the format described in the paper, in the folder **`corpus`**.
-Note that every corpus has been compressed using the tool `xz` and therefore needs to be decompressed with `unxz` or similar.
+Note that the files have been compressed using the tool `xz` and therefore needs to be decompressed with `unxz` or similar.

 * The source code of the Java API and the scripts described in the paper, in the folder **`java`**.

 ## Version history

+### Version 1.1.0 (June 2018)

+- Fix a problem where some POS tags did not follow the PTB convention
+- Merge the "omsti_part{0,1,2,3,4}.xml" files in one single "omsti.xml" file

 ### Version 1.0.0 (May 2018)